Birth for Humankind

 • Support bonding during early parenting, by visiting parent/s and baby after birth and continuing to provide emotional and practical support, such as feeding advice and information.

-Please note: We are now fully booked for January, February and March 2024 due dates.
+Please Note: We are now fully booked for July, August, and September due dates.
 We are unable to accept any further referrals for birth support or extended postnatal support, for people who are due to give birth in those months.
 Our Volunteer Doula team is at capacity.
+Thank you for your understanding.